Multipole-fluctuation pairing mechanism of $d_{x^2-y^2}+ig$ superconductivity in Sr$_2$RuO$_4$: Discussion and Conclusions

-Overall, it seems that the $d_{x^2-y^2}+ig$ (pseudospin) singlet state is the most probable candidate for superconducting pairing in Sr$_2$RuO$_4$.
-It has the desired nodal structures for STM and the required symmetry ($B_{2g}(u_{xy})\otimes B_{1g}(\Delta_{d_{x^2-y^2}})\otimes A_{2g}(\Delta_{g})=A_{1g}$) by ultrasound experiment, and may also find signatures in impurity scattering \cite{Hashitani2020,Zinkl2021}, heat capacity \cite{Wagner2021}, or strain effect \cite{Kivelson2020,Yuan2021}.
-Our calculations show that it can arise naturally from a mixed pairing interaction of AFM, FM, and electric multipole fluctuations of reasonable magnitudes.
-Oppositely, a spin-triplet odd-orbital $d_{x^2-y^2}+ig$ pairing may appear in theory with momentum-dependent SOC \cite{Clepkens2021} but has the same difficulty as the spin-triplet $p_x+ip_y$ and $d_{xz}+id_{yz}$ discussed above.
-Thus, our work here provides a most plausible basis for understanding the pairing mechanism of Sr$_2$RuO$_4$.
-It also poses a challenge for future experiment to examine the role of different multipole fluctuations.
+Putting together, $d_{x^2-y^2}+ig$ seems to be a most probable candidate for superconducting pairing in Sr$_2$RuO$_4$, at least within our framework.
+It may arise naturally from a mixed pairing interaction of AFM, FM, and electric multipole fluctuations of reasonable magnitudes.
+Our results provide a plausible explanation of the pairing symmetry in superconducting Sr$_2$RuO$_4$, and pose a challenge for future experiments to examine the role of different multipole fluctuations.
+Our theory may also be applied to other unconventional superconductors.

-\acknowledgments This work was supported by the National Natural Science Foundation of China (NSFC Grant No. 11774401, No. 11974397, No. 12174429), the National Key Research and Development Program of MOST of China (Grant No. 2017YFA0303103), the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB33010100), the China Postdoctoral Science Foundation (Grant No. 2020M670422), and the Youth Innovation Promotion Association of CAS.
+\acknowledgments This work was supported by the National Natural Science Foundation of China (NSFC Grant No. 11974397, No. 12174429), the National Key Research and Development Program of MOST of China (Grant No. 2017YFA0303103), the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB33010100), the China Postdoctoral Science Foundation (Grant No. 2020M670422), and the Youth Innovation Promotion Association of CAS.